echo3Dco/Unity-echo3D-Demo/README.md

 # Unity-echo3D-Demo
 Here is how to use the echo3D Unity SDK.
 There are 2 ways depending on if your project is new or existing.
+We have done most of the setup for you in the Demo scene, all you have to do is try out both methods and add the API key & Entry ID.

 ## Setup